 These books are digital and can provide anywhere from 50-100 trials and it is almost guaranteed that your students will be engaged.
 If that sounds interesting to you, you can check out the free sample book HERE or by clicking the pictures below.

 Giving controlled choices to a toddler can be extremely effective just like it can in older students.
-I see my toddler clients in the family's home so the choices I incorporate are usually to manage behaviors during everyday routines.
+I see my toddler clients in the family's home so the choices I incorporate are usually to facilitate language during everyday routines.

 - Do you want mom or dad to read you a book?